- Learning and Development

 Everyone has different schedules, learning abilities, and requirements, and employers have a responsibility to restructure traditional training to support employee’s individual needs.

-Whether that means offering short, microlearning videos for busy front-line workers with limited time; adding captions to training videos for workers who may be hard of hearing or want to take notes; or adding on-demand videos for those who want to rewatch the training a number of times during their lunch break, providing a flexible approach to training is crucial for workers.
+Whether that means offering short, microlearning videos for busy front-line workers with limited time, adding captions to training videos for workers who may be hard of hearing or want to take notes, or adding on-demand videos for those who want to rewatch the training several times during their lunch break, providing a flexible approach to training is crucial for workers.

-In fact, 65% of front-line workers don’t actually know how to advance in their career.
-There is an opportunity for employers to communicate with transparency during onboarding – and ongoing training – about the potential career progression available to new hires, and the way in which they can get there.
+In fact, 65% of front-line workers don’t actually know how to advance in their careers.
+There is an opportunity for employers to communicate with transparency during onboarding—and ongoing training—about the potential career progression available to new hires and the way in which they can get there.

-Upskill and cross-skill employees to reflect changing roles.
+Upskill and cross-skill frontline employees to reflect changing roles.

-In tight times companies often rely on front-line workers to take on new roles, however, they fail to offer upskilling to enable them to successfully do the work.
-Upskilling not only increases front-line workers’ skill set, it also increases’ confidence – 80% of workers reported a boost in courage following upskill training.
+In tight times, companies often rely on front-line workers to take on new roles.
+However, they fail to offer upskilling to enable them to do the work successfully.
+Upskilling not only increases front-line workers’ skill set but also increases their confidence—80% of workers reported a boost in courage following upskill training.

 So, what can you do about these obstacles?
 With effective training and focusing on empowering your staff, you can transform inadequate training into consistent, engaging training that meets the needs of your employees.